He that is good for making excuses is seldom good for anything else. – Benjamin Franklin

-If you begin today by focusing on the present moment rather than on the past, then this will help you throw all your excuses out the door.
-Yes, by all means learn from your mistakes and failures, but do not use them as a platform for your encyclopedia of excuses.
+Given this, make an effort to bring your attention to the present moment rather than on your past.
+Yes, by all means, learn from your mistakes and failures, but do not use them as a platform for your encyclopedia of excuses.

 The moment you catch yourself making excuses, immediately ask yourself the following set of questions:

 How badly do I really want this?

 These questions will essentially help you to identify the GAP between your current and desired reality.
 This likewise will help you to get a better understanding of the circumstances that are holding you back from getting what you want most out of life.

 The moment you identify these excuses, immediately examine what’s lacking, question the validity of your excuses and take immediate action to fill these areas with everything you need to achieve your goals and objectives.
 Ask yourself:

 Is this a genuine REASON or is it simply an excuse?